lorenzodegiorgi/lorenzodegiorgi.github.io/_posts/2024-01-09-Wazuh-and-Honeypot.md

 ### Results
 After setting everything up, it's time to run it and wait for results.
 I run it for about 72 hours.
 Despite I would expected more iteractions with the application, actually some strange requests and command has been launch against the server.
 I believe that most of them were conducted by automatized bots, but I'm quite happy with that anyway.
-Here some generals statistics collected with the SIEM.
+Below some statistics collected:

 ![Most used commands in the honeypot](/img/2024-01-09-Wazuh-and-Honeypot/command.png)

+{% include image.html url="/img/2024-01-09-Wazuh-and-Honeypot/suricata.png" description="My cat, Robert Downey Jr." %}

 Here the categorization of malicious traffics given by Suricata.
 I find some of them interesting:
 - Attempted Administrator Privilege Gain.
 From Suricata it seems to be alerting against CVE_2018_11776.
 Details here: https://www.keysight.com/blogs/en/tech/nwvs/2022/06/03/strutting-to-remote-code-execution-anatomy-of-cve-2018-11776